 - Attend an A+ High School for two consecutive years immediately prior to graduation.

 - Graduate from Kirkwood High School with a cumulative grade point average of 2.5 or above on a 4.0 scale unweighted.

 - Graduate from Kirkwood High School with a cumulative attendance record of 95% or higher.

 - Perform a total of 50 hours of unpaid academic tutoring or mentoring of other students under the supervision of a certified Kirkwood School District employee within the four years of high school.
 Up to 25% of these hours can be obtained by job-shadowing.
 ALL TUTORING MUST BE APPROVED BY THE A+ COORDINATOR.

 - Must have achieved a score of proficient or advanced on the Algebra I end-of-course exam or higher level DESE approved exam in the field of mathematics.
 If you meet all the eligibility requirements except the end of the course exam requirement, you may establish eligibility by achieving a combined ACT math subscore and high school GPA in accordance with the scale provided by DESE.

 - Be a U.S. Citizen or permanent resident.

 - Maintain a record of good citizenship and avoidance of unlawful use of alcohol and drugs.

-- Make a documented, good faith effort to secure available federal post-secondary student financial assistance funds that do not require payment.
+- Make a good faith effort to secure all available federal post-secondary student financial assistance funds that do not require payment.